“I care for myself. The more solitary, the more friendless, the more unsustained I am, the more I will respect myself.”

 For most cancer patients the benefits of undergoing radiation outweigh these serious risks.
 But due to my personal medical history it’s almost certain that it would have posed a substantial danger.
 The radiation oncologist informed me that due to my previous bowel blockage during chemotherapy the possibility of severe complications occurring would be much higher than average.
 Besides, I was undeniably exhausted from three consecutive abdominal surgeries in addition to five cycles of carboplatin, at the time I felt I could endure little more.

 Finally, no one has the right to tell you how to respond emotionally to your cancer or to lecture you about how you should live your life after a diagnosis.
-Early in my cancer journey I was confronted by a couple of individuals who felt that I should not allow cancer to change my life.
+Early in my cancer journey I was confronted by a couple of individuals who insinuated that I should not allow cancer to change my life.
 How could I have not changed?
 I’m not going back to the way I was before I had cancer.
 I see that as a waste of all that I have been through.
-As a cancer patient I’ve searched for kindness and compassion from my family, friends and health professionals because that’s what I’ve always done when I’m faced with life’s most difficult situations.
-I believe that I should be able to express my emotions without being judged by others, so naturally this was my philosophy when I got cancer.
-I sometimes struggle with fitting in and belonging, so I’ve become involved with supportive organizations such as Ovarian Cancer Canada and Wellspring.
+As a cancer patient I expect understanding and acceptance from family, friends and health care professionals.
+I believe that I should be able to express my emotions without being judged by others, so naturally this remained my philosophy when I got cancer.
+As an introvert I sometimes struggle with fitting in and belonging, so I’ve become involved with supportive organizations such as Ovarian Cancer Canada and Wellspring.